What you'll need:

 1. Preheat machine and portafilter.
 Purge group head with hot water for a few seconds.
 We recommend water temperature somewhere around 201 degrees F.

 2. Grind the coffee quite fine, but probably not as fine as your grinder will go.

 3. Evenly distribute the coffee in the portafilter basket by tapping a bit on each side with your hand.

 4. Tamp the grounds down evenly.
 Tremendous pressure is not necessary.

 6. Stop the shot when the scale reads a few grams shy of your desired yield (liquid will keep dripping into the cup for a second or so).
-If you're using an 18g dose, we recommend starting at a 48g yield (1 to 2.67 ratio) if you are using one of our single origin coffees.
+If you're using a 15g dose, we recommend starting at a 42g yield (1 to 2.8 ratio) or even higher you are using one of our single origin coffees.
 For our Good Vibes blend, something closer to 1:2 ratio is a good starting point.
 The appropriate amount of time for your shot to reach this yield depends heavily on your grinder, your water, and your espresso machine's pre-infusion capabilities, among other factors.
 It may range anywhere from 18-45 seconds.
 Use your taste buds as a guide.